RITES OF PASSAGE FOR A MODEL RAILWAY - Introducing the Series, Themes and Aspects

 27. Thorpe Carr, A Project From Beginning

-That should keep you busy until you're ready to get going.
+That' your lot, thanks for going through it with me.
+It should keep you busy until you're ready to get going.
 Inspired?
 That's the name of the game.
 We need some younger input in the hobby, Under-18 and women welcome (smaller fingers have their uses).

 Creating The Scenic Landscape